 During the second visit of the year, the group also review road-related matters whilst out in the Parish, such as road improvement schemes, proposed developments etc. This visit is known as a Visite du Branchage et Chemin.

-The 2018 June Visite du Branchage is due to take place on Friday 29th June.
+The 2018 September Visite du Branchage et Chemins is due to take place on Friday 14th September.

 Further information is available through each Vingtaine's Vingtenier.
 See our Honorary Police section of the website.